dober-man/f5-agility-labs-waf/docs/class6/module2/lab1/lab1.rst

 To install Python:

-2.1.1 - Log into the Ubuntu jumphost, client01 (username/password f5student/f5DEMOs4u!).
+2.1.1 - Log into the Ubuntu jumphost, client01 (username/password f5student/f5DEMOs4u!) and open a terminal.

+#insert picture

 Ubuntu/Kali: